museumcomputernetwork/mcn-2020-git-haiku/index.md

-The first day of the year:
+The rains of summer join together.
-stretching over Sado Island
+just enough to bend the leaves
-From the kiri tree.
+Waterfall music